franciscozorrilla/NICEgame_exercise/README.md

 ### 📑 Exercise 5: Results reproduction in NICEgame (AMAOTr)
 - Goal
   - We previosuly identified AMAOTr as target for gapfilling.
-Now we knockout this reaction in iML1515, merge with the ATLAS database, generate alternative solutions, and evaluate them (e.g. confusion matrix, growth rate)
+Now we knockout this reaction in iML1515, merge with the ATLAS database, generate alternative solutions, and evaluate them (e.g. confusion matrix components, growth rate)
 - Files
   - `reducedATLAS_ecoli_yeast.mat`: ATLAS subset of reactions involving metabolites in *E. coli* and *S. cerevisiae*
 - Functions
+  - `PrepareForGapFilling()`: inputs GEM and reaction database, outputs merged model
+  - `gapFilling()`: inputs merged model, outputs alternative solutions for gapfilling
+  - `Essentiality()`:  inputs alternative gapfilling solutions, model, and essentiality experimental data, outputs confusion matrix components (FP, FN, TP, TN) and Matthews correlation coefficient (MCC) for each alternative
+  - `TestFBA_growth()`: inputs merged model and alternative gapfilling solutions, outputs FBA-based growth rates for each alternative
+  - `TestTFBA_growth()`: inputs merged model and alternative gapfilling solutions, outputs TFA-based growth rates for each alternative

 ### 🧫 Exercise 6: NICEgame with BIOLOG data
 - Goal
-  - Obtained model + processed biolog growth data on different carbon sources, evaluate metabolite essentiality, choose false negative target for gapfilling (D-Galacturonic-Acid), replace as carbon source, suggest gapfilling alternatives.
-For one alternative, add the reaction to the model and re-evaluate TP/FP/TN/FN, improve MCC score.
-Repeat for FP gapfilling target (Arginine).
+  - Obtain model with associated biolog growth data on different carbon sources, evaluate metabolite essentiality by changing the carbon source in base media.
+Choose false negative target for gapfilling (e.g. D-Galacturonic-Acid), replace as carbon source, suggest gapfilling alternatives.
+For one alternative, add the reaction to the model and re-evaluate confusion matrix components showing improvement in MCC score.
+  - One false negative target Tween-80 cannot be fixed since there are no reactions that catalyze its degradation, submit this metabolite to ATLASx to suggest degradation routes in Exercise 8.
+  - Fix a false positive target (e.g. Arginine); the model can grow using Arginine as a carbon source but experimental data shows otherwise.
+In this case we have to identify candidate reactions to knockout that resolve false positive growth without introducing new errors.
+Find lethal reaction knockouts with Arginine as a carbon source, evaluate confusion matrix components, and identify knockouts that maximise MCC.
 - Files
   - `keggModel.mat`: KEGG reaction database
 - Functions
+  - `PrepareForGapFilling()`: inputs GEM and reaction database, outputs merged model
+  - `gfbiomass()`: inputs merged model, outputs alternative solutions for gapfilling
+  - `addReaction()`: inputs model and desired reaction to be added, outputs expanded model

 ### 🌉 Exercise 7: Submitting a reaction query to the BridgIT server
 - Goal